coderefinery/documentation/content/sphinx.md

 4. Re-build the documentation and check the "Flower" section.

-5. You can add a `.ipynb` files saved from Jupyter notebook or Jupyter lab.
+5. Alternatively, you can directly add `.ipynb` files saved from Jupyter notebook or Jupyter lab.
 Just make sure to list it in the toctree in `index.rst` with the correct path.

 If you have problems, consider cleaning manually the `jupyter_execute` directory.